Kaktushose/jda-commands/wiki/docs/interactions/components.md

 ### Entity Select Menus
 Entity Select Menus are defined by annotating a method with <com.github.kaktushose.jda.commands.annotations.interactions.EntitySelectMenu>.
 The first parameter must always be a <com.github.kaktushose.jda.commands.dispatching.events.interactions.ComponentEvent>.
-The second parameter must be of type <net.dv8tion.jda.api.entities.Mentions>.
+The second parameter must be of type <Mentions>.

 !!! example
     ```java